cauphenuny/terminal-stg/README.md

   |      o      | landmine  |
   |      .      |  bullet   |

+  note:
-  Notice that the bullet will have the same color with you when it belongs to you, otherwise it will be white.
+  - the bullet will have the same color with you when it belongs to you, otherwise it will be white.
+  - you can't see other player's landmine.

 ####  5. operations in battle